ALGue/phd/Write/CBC_model/TRACE.md

 <u>*Collectives:*</u>

-cluster parce qu'on considère les patchs semi-naturels +/- comme des agents

-<u>*Observation:*</u>

-explanatory variables
+We consider groups of semi-natural patches, *id est* patches which share at least one side, as a collective entity called 'cluster', with specific attributes and properties.

+Especially, they interact with NEs during overwintering, because clusters have a carrying capacity depending on their size (number of patches in the cluster).

+<u>*Observations:*</u>

+During each simulation, we pick a collection of variables, which could be explanatory as outputs.

-output variables
+Explanatory variables are:

+- descriptors of the landscape structure: proportion of semi-natural elements ; agregation ; for each crop patch, the distance from the closest semi-natural patch
+- ecological features of the pest-predator system: infection-rate of pests, foraging-speed and ability to detect crops with pests for predators, external mortality of predators in crops, sensibility to the overwintering effect

+Outputs are:

+- dynamics: abundance of predators, number of foraging-movements
+- regulation: proportion of crops with / without pests
+- service: for each patch attacked by pests and visited by predators, we pick the timing of arrivals for pests and NEs on this patch, in order to compute crop loss

-**Biological assumptions **-
+**Biological assumptions for the model **-

-*Meta-population of natural enemie*s

-A big assumption is the fact that agents do not represent individual NE but populations of NE, that move together
+Our reference to draw the model design and the parametrization was the aphid-ladybird system, which is very classical for studying conservation biological control.

+<u>*Meta-population of NEs:*</u>

+We choose to consider NEs agents as populations of NEs rather than as individual NEs.
+This choice make us easier to model a large number of arthropods.

+Ladybirds are not very gregarious, and rather they have an individual behaviour of foraging.
+However they are able to detect clues for resources on large distance, and from a macro-perspective, a group of ladybirds can have more or less the same dispersal pattern, that is why we have chosen to model these groups as populations.

+Ladybirds are sensible to the landscape scale, and classically empirical studies show that the best predictive scale is around 1km (Elliott et al. 1999, Gardiner et al., 2009, Taki et al., 2013).

-*Pest outbreak patterns*
+<u>*Pest outbreak patterns:*</u>

-We do not explicitly model the dynamics of pests, and use simple assumptions to describe the pattern.
-The simplest pattern uses an infection-rate = a given proportion of crops free of pests is infected every day, and they are randomly chosen in terms of location
+We do not explicitly model the dynamics of pests, in terms of densities.
+Rather, we use an attribute of crops to mimick a SIR model.
+We did it because we focused more on the presence of pests, and on the timing of arrival on crops, in order to define and compute crop loss.

+Also, spatial allocation of newly attacked crops is randomized.
+We do not model specific spatial patterns of pest dispersal, such as the infection by neighbours, or as a density-dependence function.
+Rather, we suppose that pests arrive from outside the landscape grid, for instance flying on long distances, and fall on the crops.

-*Life cycle of NEs*
+<u>*Life cycle of NEs*:</u>

-- Reproduction

-The dynamics of natural enemies strongly depends on infected crops, because they can only reproduce on them.

-- Competition

-- Mortality

-pas de mortalité dans les snh / taux de mortalité posé dans les crops

-- Foraging

-déplacements : vitesse, capacité de dispersion / à l'échelle du paysage, détection des crops

-- Overwintering
+We suppose landscape complementation, and NEs survival and reproduction depend on 2 non-substituable resources, which are crops with pests for food and overwintering habitats.

+We suppose that NEs can reproduce only on crops with pests.
+They are not able to detect crops with pests before a certain amount of time.
+Also, we suppose that only one NEs population can stay on a crop patch with pests, and if other NEs are attracted by the same patch, they do not stay and rather are searching for another patch.

+These assumptions are based on the ladybird model.
+Indeed, ladybirds search for preys with sufficient density and lay eggs only if this condition is satisfied.
+As the preys are more available in crops than in semi-natural elements during the season, they essentially reproduce in crops.
+Also, there is a strong interaction of competition between ladybirds, because when food (preys) is scarce, juveniles are subject to cannibalism.
+As a consequence, adults avoid to lay eggs on the same food spot.

+We suppose external mortality when NEs are foraging in crops.
+Contrary to semi-natural habitats, less disturbed, we assume the possibility of NEs agent extinction when foraging in crops, for instance in consequence of a pesticide application.

+We assume that NEs are able to detect crops with pests, as overwintering habitats, on large distances.
+Ladybirds are able to detect different clues in their environment, notably chemicals and molecular clues, which allow them to orient themselves.

+We assume that NEs are not able to overwinter in crops.
+In reality, crops often face some disturbances (pesticides, ploughing...) that are detrimental to NEs, which often need to find specific conditions to overwinter.
+A lot of ladybird species are supposed to overwinter in semi-natural patches rather than in crops, and to colonize crops when a new season starts.

-*Prey - Predator system / Regulation*
+<u>*Prey - Predator system / Regulation:*</u>

-We consider that a NE population can always cure an infected crop, provided that they can stay a sufficient period of time on it.

-A crop patch which has been cured cannot be infected again by pests.

-*Service*

-Biological control service can also be measured as a "crop loss", and it only depends on the date of arrival of the pests on the crop patch, in order to take into account the phenology of the crops, and of the time frame between this date and the date of arrival of the NE
+In our model, regulation is always the consequence of NEs arrival on crop with pests.
+We do not model the dynamics of the densities of pests and of the NEs (in one population, at the individual scale).
+As soon as NEs have spent around 7 days on a crop with pests, juveniles are born and around three weeks later they become adults and can forage.
+At this point, we consider than crop patch do no longer experience pests.
+These durations are parametrized from the ladybird model.

+For simplicity, we also suppose that a crop patch can not be attacked twice by pests during a season.

+<u>*Service:*</u>

+We define biological control service as a percentage of crop loss.

+It depends on two outputs:

+- timing of pest arrival: considering the phenology of crops, we suppose that the later pest attack crops, the less they experience crop loss
+- timing of NEs arrival: NEs are able to control pest damage, and we compute the coefficient of damage regulation according to the timing of arrival of NEs.
+The later they arrive after pests, the less they are able to control pest damage.

+This mechanism comes from the literature (Costamagna et al., 2015).

 **Hypothesis** -

 Our hypothesis are:

+*<u>Hypothesis 1:</u>*

-- We should find a negative relationship between landscape complexity (proportion of semi-natural patches in the landscape) and the average individual crop loss (for one crop patch).
-Indeed, increasing the proportion of semi-natural patches, we increase the probability to start 1 year with more NEs (increasing the total carrying capacity during overwintering) and the probability to decrease the initial distance between NEs and crops with pests.
+We should find a negative relationship between landscape complexity (proportion of semi-natural patches in the landscape) and the average individual crop loss (for one crop patch).

+Indeed, increasing the proportion of semi-natural patches in the landscape:

+- the global carrying capacity of the landscape for overwintering increases, and the total abundance of NEs when a new year starts should increase
+- as the number of NEs should be higher, and the distance for each crop to the closest semi-natural patch should be lesser, NEs should arrive sooner on crops with pests

+*<u>Hypothesis 2:</u>*

-- Regulation of crops, *id est* the total number of crop patches attacked by pests and then visited by NEs is not directly correlated to the average individual crop loss.
-Indeed, crop loss is a more complex function which also depends on the timing of arrival of the NEs on infected crops.
+Regulation of pests by NEs is not always correlated to the delivery of a 'good' biological control service.

+Indeed, crop loss depends not only of the regulation (proportion of crops attacked by pests and visited by NEs), but also of the timings of arrival for pests and NEs.
+The relationship between regulation and crop loss could be modulated by:

+-  landscape features
+- ecological features

 **Initialization** -